dawidl022/go-const-generics/projects/go-generic-array-sizes/proposal/issue.md

-The above restriction also resolves the issue that was heavily discussed in https://github.com/golang/go/issues/44253#issuecomment-821047754 of exploiting `const` type parameters to perform complex compile time computation, such as SAT solving.
+The above restriction also resolves the issue that was heavily discussed in https://github.com/golang/go/issues/44253#issuecomment-821047754 of exploiting `const` type parameters to perform complex compile-time computation, such as SAT solving.

 Expressions that are formed from a `const` type parameter, would follow the same